ahmedtalaat327/BasicCalculator/README.md

 # BasicCalculator
 New Algorithm To Perform A Series Of Calculations Only With One Line.
 <img src="https://i.ibb.co/SwK0Pnt/Preview.png">
-# Version 2.0 Soon
+# Version 2.0 -Soon-
 Will be added:</br>
-Option to standard calcs
+Option to standard calcs</br>
 Advanced to take periorites and so on..